adamarthurryan/dubdiff/README.md

 Useage
 ######

-Build the container with
-  sudo docker build -t 'tag name' .
+Build the container with `sudo docker build -t 'tag name' .`

-and run with
+and run with `sudo ./docker-run`
-  sudo ./docker-run

-The run script will attempt to mount a data volume from the host os from ~/docker/data.
+The run script will attempt to mount a data volume from the host os from `~/docker/data`.

-Finally, from the docker container, launch mongod with mongod-start
+Finally, from the docker container, launch mongod with `mongod-start`